plusserver/docs/content/en/compute/pluscloudopen/releasenotes/_index.md

   Changelog of pluscloud open
 ---

-Here are the current release notes for the pluscloud open releases.
+Here you can find the latest release notes for pluscloud open releases.